pwyf/aid-transparency-tracker/README.md

     cp config.py.tmpl config.py

-Run the celery script:

-    python manage.py celeryd

 Run the server:

     python manage.py runserver

+To get the download data and the tests running, run the backends (more details below):

+    python download_backend.py
+    python tests_backend.py

 Import Scripts
 ==============

-These steps must be followed in this order, and you must have created the database tables (`manage.py runserver` does this automatically).
+If you're having problems with creation of database tables then just run:

+    python manage.py runserver

-Import the tests to the database, run the server and go to (e.g.):
+Import the tests to the database: run the server and go to (e.g.):

     http://127.0.0.1:5000/tests/import/